pimutils/vdirsyncer/docs/ssl-tutorial.rst

 All SSL configuration is done per-storage.
 Storages that have anything to do with SSL have two parameters: ``verify`` and ``verify_fingerprint``.

-- The ``verify`` parameter determines whether to verify SSL certificates.
+- The ``verify`` parameter determines whether to verify SSL certificates the way browsers do: By comparing against a trust store, and by checking the certificate's expiration date.

   1. The default, ``true``, means that certificates will be validated against a set of trusted CAs.
 See :ref:`ssl-cas`.